 In the argument for not over-withholding, there’s an explicit argument that “giving the government an interest-free loan” is a bad thing.
 I think you have to be strongly anti-government to get worked up over this issue.
 It’s not something I worry about.
 If it’s a way for the government to act more efficiently, borrow less money, and not have to pay interest to foreign creditors, then it sounds like a good plan to me.

-Here’s the most compelling reason: If you receive a large check form the government each Spring, you only have to make one good financial decision to save thousands of dollars rather than 12 good decisions (or depending on your pay cycle, 26).
+Here’s the most compelling reason: If you receive a large check from the government each Spring, you only have to make one good financial decision to save thousands of dollars rather than 12 good decisions (or depending on your pay cycle, 26).
 Making good financial decisions each time you are paid is tough.
 There’s ample opportunity to spend the extra money on unexpected expenses or rewards.
 That’s a tall order.

 If you overwithhold, you will receive thousands of dollars from the IRS in one check and then you only have to make one good financial decision.
 I don’t know about you, but I’m always looking for ways to reduce my decision fatigue.